IMF BLOG: Policymakers need steady hand as storm clouds gather over global economy

 One-third of the world economy will likely contract this year or next amid shrinking real incomes and rising prices.

-The global economy continues to face steep challenges, shaped by the Russian invasion of Ukraine, a cost-of-living crisis caused by persistent and broadening inflation pressures, and the slowdown in China.
+The global economy continues to face steep challenges, shaped by the Russian invasion of Ukraine, a cost-of-living crisis caused by persistent and broadening inflationary pressures, and the slowdown in China.

-Our global growth forecast for this year is unchanged at 3.2%, while our projection for next year is lowered to 2.7%—0.2 percentage points lower than the July forecast.
+Our global growth forecast for this year is unchanged at 3.2%, while our projection for next year is lowered to 2.7% – 0.2 percentage points below the July forecast.

 The 2023 slowdown will be broad-based, with countries accounting for about one-third of the global economy poised to contract this year or next.
 The three largest economies, the United States, China, and the euro area will continue to stall.
 Overall, this year’s shocks will re-open economic wounds that were only partially healed post-pandemic.
 In short, the worst is yet to come and, for many people, 2023 will feel like a recession.